flintlib/flint/doc/source/fmpz_mpoly.rst

 .. function:: void fmpz_mpoly_divrem_ideal(fmpz_mpoly_struct ** Q, fmpz_mpoly_t R, const fmpz_mpoly_t A, fmpz_mpoly_struct * const * B, slong len, const fmpz_mpoly_ctx_t ctx)

     This function is as per :func:`fmpz_mpoly_divrem` except that it takes an array of divisor polynomials *B* and it returns an array of quotient polynomials *Q*.
-    The number of divisor (and hence quotient) polynomials, is given by *len*.
+    The number of divisor (and hence quotient) polynomials is given by *len*.
     Note that this function is not very useful if there is no unit among the leading coefficients in the array *B*.

 .. function:: void fmpz_mpoly_quasidivrem_ideal(fmpz_t scale, fmpz_mpoly_struct ** Q, fmpz_mpoly_t R, const fmpz_mpoly_t A, fmpz_mpoly_struct * const * B, slong len, const fmpz_mpoly_ctx_t ctx)

     This function is as per :func:`fmpz_mpoly_quasidivrem` except that it takes an array of divisor polynomials *B* and it returns an array of quotient polynomials *Q*.
-    The number of divisor (and hence quotient) polynomials, is given by *len*.
+    The number of divisor (and hence quotient) polynomials is given by *len*.

 Greatest Common Divisor